 Provide time for students to share their learning in small groups or as a whole class experience.
 Then have students prepare to make a replica of their portable homes called gers (yurt in Turkish).
 Here are some suggestions to get started.

 Use Crayola Model Magic® Naturals or blend white Model Magic with color from Crayola Washable Multicultural Markers to create the color of felt used by the nomads.
 On a cardboard base, place a ring of Crayola Model Magic.
 Insert craft sticks into the Model Magic to form the rounded skeleton of the ger.
 Or cover a round recycled plastic container such as a margarine tub with Model Magic.

 Doors on gers face south and have intricate carvings.
-Use craft sticks to carve your door in the modeling compound.
-With Crayola Scissors, cut fabric to drape over or inside the ger if you wish.
-Your home must be ready to pack up and be on the move within an hour!
+Students use craft sticks to carve door designs in the modeling compound.
+With Crayola Scissors, cut fabric to drape over or inside the ger.
+Remind students that the home must be ready to pack up and be on the move within an hour!

-Imagine guests are coming to your yurt.
-What do you serve them?
+Ask students to imagine guests are coming to their yurt.
+What do would serve them?
 Airag (mares’ milk) is traditionally offered to visitors.
-Share what you’ve learned with your classmates as graciously as you would welcome visitors to your ger.
+Share what you’ve learned with your classmates as graciously as you would welcome visitors to your ger during this visit.